michael-haerle/pokemon_go/README.md

 ### Initial questions:
 - What pokemon in Pokemon Go has the highest and lowest cp?
-- What S tier pokemon in Pokemon Go has the highest and lowest Battle Stat?
+- What "S tier pokemon" in Pokemon Go has the highest and lowest Battle Stat?
 - What pokemon in Pokemon Go has the highest and lowest average battle stat between all of their move sets?
 -